What Is Capitation Fee In Healthcare?

 Charging patients on the basis of quality rather than quantity, inspire healthcare providers to provide comprehensive and value-based care.
 It provides a certain estimation of cost for the payers and gives a predictable monthly cash flow to the physicians.
 Capitation further simplifies medical billing and coding which are associated with each visit and procedure.

 Cons of Healthcare Capitation Payment System

 PrognoCIS EHR Software elegantly supports both capitation and FFS.
-It includes special features such as automatic write-off function for claims that are capitated.
-PrognoCIS also features an easy-to-use roster sheet which shows payments versus patients, allowing you to gauge your projected finances accurately.
+It includes special features such as an automatic write-off function for claims that are capitated.
+PrognoCIS also features an easy-to-use roster sheet that shows payments versus patients, allowing you to gauge your projected finances accurately.